 The Putnam County Sheriff’s Office is pleased to offer this service for senior citizens, disabled persons, shut-ins who live alone or anyone in Putnam County who needs to be checked upon.
 The “Are You O.K.?” program is a telephone calling system operated by the Putnam County Sheriff’s Office.
 A computer system, or a member of the Sheriff’s Office, calls each enrolled subscriber every day of the year at the same time of day.
 When the subscriber picks up the phone he or she will hear a voice say, “Good morning, are you okay?”
 If the subscriber fails to answer the telephone after several attempts, or if there is a constant busy signal, a Sheriff’s patrol car will be dispatched to the residence to check on the person’s welfare.

 During holidays, vacations or any other time the subscriber plans to be away, a simple call to the Sheriff’s Office will stop the calls for as long as needed.

 The “Are You O.K.?” calls will be made either once or twice a day, at times selected by the subscriber.
 The calls will be made in the same order, so people will quickly learn exactly when to expect them.

 Everyone interested in participating in this program is asked to complete a short confidential application form containing vital information.

-If you wish to take part in the “Are You O.K.?” program, or if you think you might be interested and would like to talk with someone, call Sergeant Frank Christian at the Putnam County Sheriff’s Office at (845) 225-4300 X235 Monday thru Friday between 8:00AM and 4:00PM.
+If you wish to take part in the “Are You O.K.?” program, or if you think you might be interested and would like to talk with someone, call Captain Frank Christian at the Putnam County Sheriff’s Office at (845) 225-4300 X235 Monday thru Friday between 8:00AM and 4:00PM.